gleanwork/glean-agent-examples/README.md

 # Glean Agent Examples

-Example implementations showing how to integrate AI agent frameworks with Glean to access your company's knowledge base.
+Example implementations showing how to use Glean to access your company's knowledge base with common AI agent frameworks.

 ## Overview

-This repository demonstrates how to integrate different AI agent frameworks with Glean.
+This repository demonstrates how to integrate Glean with different AI agent frameworks.
 These examples show how to:

 - Search and retrieve information from your Glean knowledge base
 - Use Glean's chat capabilities for natural language interactions